insected/bobbae_gcp-wiki/Compute-Options.md

 ### Cloud Run

 [Cloud Run](https://cloud.google.com/run/docs) is a managed compute platform that enables you to run stateless containers that are invocable via web requests or Pub/Sub events.
-Cloud Run is serverless: it abstracts away all infrastructure management, so you can focus on what matters most — building great applications.
-It is built from [Knative](https://cloud.google.com/knative).
+Cloud Run is serverless: it abstracts away all infrastructure management.

 Cloud Run takes containers and makes them invocable via HTTP requests, Cloud Functions remain as Google's event-driven serverless platform.

 https://cloud.google.com/run/docs/quickstarts

+### Cloud Run for Anthos

+Cloud Run for Anthos provides a flexible serverless development platform on Google Kubernetes Engine (GKE).
+Cloud Run for Anthos is powered by [Knative](https://knative.dev/), an open source project that supports serverless workloads on Kubernetes.

 ### Cloud GPUs